-Examines literature by and about women from 1900 to the present from a variety of countries and cultures.
+Examines literature by and about women prior to 1900.
 Involves critical reading and writing.
-ENG 274 has been designated as a "writing intensive" course according to standards developed by the English department.
-Prerequisite: ENG 112 or approval by the English department head.
-ENG 273 and ENG 274 may be taken out of order.
-Lecture 3 hours per week.
+ENG 273 has been designated as a "writing intensive" course according to standards developed by the English department.
+ENG 273 and ENG 274 may be taken out of order.Prerequisite: ENG 112 or its equivalent.Lecture 3 hours per week.